-As familiar as we are with traditional cosmetic elements such as water, emulsifiers, preservatives, fragrances, colorants, surfactants, and antioxidants, there is a notable shift in ingredients.
+As familiar as we are with traditional cosmetic ingredients such as water, emulsifiers, preservatives, fragrances, colorants, surfactants, and antioxidants, there is a notable shift in ingredient profiles.
 This shift signals a growing demand for sustainable, natural, and eco-friendly cosmetics in the foreseeable future.

 Statistical insights project that the global cosmetic ingredients market will grow substantially from USD 33.6 billion in 2022 to USD 58.8 billion in 2031, driven by increasing awareness of sustainability and the benefits of bio-based cosmetic ingredients.

 While using food in cosmetic products isn’t new, there’s a newfound appreciation for its benefits to the skin and the environment, sparking a kind of food revolution in the cosmetics industry.
-Since food ingredients are seen as safe, there’s a big potential for using them in cosmetics.
+Since food ingredients are considered safe, there’s enormous potential for their use in cosmetics.

-Want to get a comprehensive analysis of cosmetic industry trends that will transform the industry in 2024?
-Fill out the form below and get offline access to our exhaustive cosmetic trend report directly in your inbox.
+Get a comprehensive analysis of cosmetic industry trends that will transform the industry.
+Fill out the form below and get our exhaustive cosmetic trend report directly in your inbox.

 This report explores emerging materials that are transforming the cosmetics industry as we know it.

-In response to consumer demand for natural and sustainable products, the cosmetic industry is exploring mushrooms for unique bioactive compounds like polysaccharides, polyphenols, and vitamins.
-These compounds offer potential skincare benefits, aligning with consumer preferences and appealing to scientists for their innovation and effectiveness.
+In response to consumer demand for natural and sustainable products, the cosmetic industry is exploring mushrooms for their unique bioactive compounds, such as polysaccharides, polyphenols, and vitamins.
+These compounds offer potential skincare benefits, align with consumer preferences, and appeal to scientists for their innovation and effectiveness.

-One researcher tried to develop a prototype by working on a method of extracting pigments from fungi – including mushrooms that could be used as a renewable replacement for industrially produced dyes.
-In collaboration with a cosmetic formulation chemist, one could use the derived pigments as colorants in lipsticks, eyeshadows, and tinted skin creams.
+One researcher tried to develop a prototype by working on extracting pigments from fungi, including mushrooms, that could be used as a renewable replacement for industrially produced dyes.
+In collaboration with a cosmetic formulation chemist, the derived pigments could be used as colorants in lipsticks, eyeshadows, and tinted skin creams.

-As per Personal Care Insights, fungi-based ingredients are a rising trend in the cosmetics industry, providing an economical source of natural elements due to their ease of cultivation and richness in fatty acids, enzymes, peptides, vitamins, lipopolysaccharides, and pigments.
-This emergence introduces a new industry category – “mycocosmetics.” (myco means relating to fungi).?
+According to Personal Care Insights, fungi-based ingredients are a rising trend in the cosmetics industry, offering an economical source of natural compounds due to their ease of cultivation and richness in fatty acids, enzymes, peptides, vitamins, lipopolysaccharides, and pigments.
+This emergence introduces a new industry category – “mycocosmetics.” (myco means relating to fungi).

 Which mushroom species are researchers using in skin formulations?